In Perpignan, the National Rally has also won over the middle class

 Citizenship Chair, Author provided

-However, it turns out that those who are more integrated into the economic system and less integrated into the local sociocultural system were more active in the municipal elections.
+However, it turns out that these individuals—who are more integrated into the economic system and less so into the local sociocultural system—were more active in the municipal elections.

-If we look at the election results by ranking polling stations according to turnout:
+If we look at the election results by ranking polling places by voter turnout:

 N. Lebourg, Author provided

-Then we rank the offices by percentage of foreign-born population:
+Since we are classifying the districts by percentage of foreign-born residents:

 N. Lebourg, Author provided